Change that leads to better lives

 Alt-text: What Are Supported Internships.

 Supported internships represent a significant opportunity to transform the prospects of young people with Special Educational Needs and Disabilities (SEND) by guiding them toward sustainable, paid employment.
 These programs have a profound impact on the lives of young individuals and the communities they are part of.
-Here's a comprehensive understanding of supported internships:
+Supported internships are a type of supported employment opportunity, there are a range of other supported employment opportunities including supported apprenticeship and traineeships.

-The Aim: Supported internships are specifically designed to empower young people with Education, Health, and Care (EHC) plans, enabling them to secure paid employment.
+The Aim: Supported internships are specifically designed to empower young people with Education, Health, and Care (EHC) plans, enabling them to secure paid employment, or in some cases voluntary work.
 The primary objectives include:

 Skills Development: Supporting these young individuals in developing the skills highly valued by employers.